1.A.64 The Plasmolipin (Plasmolipin) Family

 CMTM1 of Homo sapiens

-Marvel D3 tight junctionh-associated occludin of 401 aas and 4 TMSs; a determinant of paracellular permeability (Steed et al. 2009).
+Marvel D3 tight junction-associated occludin of 401 aas and 4 TMSs; a determinant of paracellular permeability (Steed et al. 2009).

 MarvelD3 of Homo sapiens